Some of the world's top experts, including devoted veterinarians, open a window into the minds of our feline freinds.

 Among the features: How to raise a kitten to become a great cat; how to understand your cat's purrs, meows and body language; how to teach your cat tricks; and how to rescue a stranded cat and make it your own.
 A bonus feature covers favorite breeds and the advantages each confers.

 Pamela Weintraub is a veteran journalist specializing in psychology, life sciences, and culture.
 She is former editor-in-chief of OMNI, executive editor of Discover, and currently the psychology and health editor of Aeon.
-She is author or co-author of 16 books, including the award-winning Cure Unknown: Inside the Lyme Epidemic.
+She is author or co-author of 16 books, including the award-winning Cure Unknown: Inside the Lyme Epidemic, as well as The Meaning of Meow (Centennial Books, 2020) and The Meaning of Woof (Centennial Books, 2020).
 For the last two years, much of her work’s focus has been on covering animal psychology and the animal mind.
+Pamela lives in New York City.